Merrie Monarch Festival Viewing - Event details

 Location: Campus Center Plaza

 UH Hilo invites you to celebrate the 60th Anniversary of the Merrie Monarch Festival!
-We will be watching the Merrie Monarch Festival-Miss Aloha Hula televised broadcast at the Campus Center Plaza on Thursday, April 13th starting at 6:00pm!
+We will be watching the Merrie Monarch Festival-Hula Kahiko televised broadcast at the Campus Center Plaza on Friday, April 14th starting at 6:00pm!

 While watching, students are encouraged to help make lei laʻī for the Kalaupapa annual memorial with Professor Kerri Inglis, the History Department and History Club.